NethServer/docs/administrator-manual/en/accounts.rst

 Some additional applications, like *Nextcloud*, *WebTop*, *Roundcube*, *Ejabberd*, require read-only access to LDAP services.
 To be fully operational they require a dedicated user account to perform simple LDAP binds.

+For this purpose, the builtin ``ldapservice`` account is automatically created in local account providers with limited privileges.
+Its :guilabel:`Bind password` and full :guilabel:`Bind DN` are shown under :guilabel:`Users & Groups > Account provider > [Details]`.
+It is recommended to use those credentials to connect external systems to the account provider.

+On the other hand, if |product| is bound to a remote accounts provider follow these steps:

-1. Create a dedicated user account in the remote AD or LDAP provider, and set a complex and *non-expiring* password for it.
+1. Create a dedicated user account in the remote AD or LDAP provider, then set a complex and *non-expiring* password for it.
+As said above, if the remote provider is a |product| too, it already provides ``ldapservice`` for this purpose.

 2. Once |product| is successfully bound to a remote AD or LDAP account provider, specify the dedicated user account credentials in :guilabel:`Users & Groups > Account provider > Edit provider > Authentication credentials for LDAP applications`.

-If the remote account provider supports TLS, it is recommended to enable the :guilabel:`StartTLS` option or use the ``ldaps://``
+3. If the remote account provider supports TLS, it is recommended to enable the :guilabel:`StartTLS` option or use the ``ldaps://``
    URI scheme in the :guilabel:`Service URI` input field to avoid sending clear-text passwords over the network.

 .. warning::